-The Parent Forum is a group of volunteer parents which meets three times a year with the Pastoral Management Team to discuss a variety of aspects to school life.
+The Parent Forum is a group of volunteer parents who meet three times a year with members of the senior and pastoral team to discuss a variety of aspects to school life.
 The purpose of the forum is to gather parent voices, which help to steer policy within school.
 The meeting provides an opportunity for parents to see the school in action and have access to a variety of staff members and pupil representatives.

-At our next meeting in the summer term we hope to have other members of the Senior Leadership Team in attendance to share ongoing work and to listen to feedback for further improvement.
+At our next meeting we hope to have other members of the Senior Leadership Team in attendance to share ongoing work and to listen to feedback for further improvement.
 If you have any further suggestions or are interested in supporting us by being part of this group please contact us at firstname.lastname@example.org.